 Chapter 18: Surface Area and Volume of a Cuboid and a Cube

 This is an important chapter from geometry, as this helps to learn about the volume of a cuboid is given by the product of length, height, and width of the cuboid.
-Further, the total surface area of a cuboid is the sum of the areas of its six faces, the surface area and volume of a cube can be learned through its total of two exercises.
+Further, the total surface area of a cuboid is the sum of the areas of its six faces, the surface area and volume of a cube can be learned through a total of two exercises.

 Chapter 19: Surface Area and Volume of a Right Circular Cylinder